10 Tips To Make A Good First Impression Meeting Your Indian In Laws

 Although these tips apply in general terms to most faiths across India, specific information that I note are in reference to the Punjabi Culture.
 For instance eating with your cutlery would be seen as polite in the Punjabi Culture but it would be disrespectful to certain South Indian cultures as they eat with their hands.
 So for those who aren't dating a Punjabi Indian, take with you only those points that apply to your partners culture.

-Here are 10 TIPS To Make A Good FIRST Impression With Your Indian In Laws
+10 Tips To Make A Good First Impression Meeting Your Indian In Laws

 1. Learn Their Language